 Ask yourself these questions to determine your needs, suggests Ana Bera, co-founder of Safe At Last: “How big is your [home]?
 Are you the homeowner or just renting the place?
 Do you plan to move soon?
 How many valuables do you keep in your home?
 What kind of neighborhood do you live in?
 Do you need to be able to control the security system remotely?”

-Once you have a handle on what your needs will be, it’s easier to find a home security system that will meet them.
+Once you have a handle on what your needs will be, it’s easier to find a home security system that will meet them, and determine which is the best on the market.

 Identify access points before choosing equipment